bubdm/Xpandables.Net/README.md

 }

-// The request validator will be called before the LoginRequestHandler public sealed class LoginRequestValidator : IValidatorRule<LoginRequest>
+// The request validator will be called before the LoginRequestHandler public sealed class LoginRequestValidator : IValidation<LoginRequest>
 {
     public void Validate(LoginRequest argument)
     {